juhp/fbrnch/README.md

 $ cabal new-install --installdir=~/bin
 ```

+## Required runtime tools
+fbrnch currently uses these fedora cli tools:
+- fedpkg
+- bodhi
+- koji
+- copr-cli
+for pushing packages.

+It also makes use of:
+- curl
+- rpmbuild & rpmspec
+- klist
+- git
+- ssh & scp (for uploading package reviews)

 ## Contributing
 Bug reports, feedback, and fixes are welcome.

-See the TODO list and also the many FIXME comments scattered across the source.
+See the TODO list and also the FIXME comments scattered across the source.
-It is better to ask before embarking on large changes.
+Please ask before embarking on large changes.

 ## Usual disclaimer
+fbrnch comes without an warranty.
-This is still in active development.
+It is still actively being developed.

-While it is generally works well for me,
-if it should breaks things for you, you get to keep the pieces. :)
-But please do report unsupported or unintuitive workflows.
+Please report any unsupported or unintuitive parts of workflows.